 Usually at a Gilded Age dinner they had a wine or a champagne with every single course.
 This was a simple solution to a grand meal.
 So that would be 14 different sherries, wines (White Hock.
 Claret, or Burgundy), sometimes 2 different champagnes & after-dinner libations, too.
 Diplomate Pudding sounds grand, but it is really quite simple.
 It was like a English or Irish trifle dessert with a sponge or pound cake with candied or dried fruit & custard poured on top & decorated on top.
 Gilded Age chefs could make custard in their sleep, easy!
 One often sees a “Pudding course” on these fancy 1890’s multi-course menus.

-When I think about this grand Gilded Age dinner, I imagine I am the Huntington’s Head Chef that evening in Spring of 1897; just how would I pull off this extraordinary amazing dinner for 110 gentlemen guests?.
+When I think about this grand Gilded Age dinner, I imagine I am the Huntington’s Head Chef that evening in Spring of 1897.
+Just how would I pull off this extraordinary amazing dinner for 110 gentlemen guests?
 How many kitchen staff would I need?
-How many wait servers would I need?
-At fine dining restaurants & for this kind of formal dinner: at each of the dinner tables, all guests at the table are served at the exact same time for each course!!
+How many wait servers and clean up crew would I need?
+At fine dining restaurants like Delmonicos in NYC & for this kind of formal dinner: at each of the dinner tables, all guests at the table are served at the exact same time for each course!!
 That takes a lot of staff to make that happen.
 Also, a talented chef to time it right, where this delicious food is hot & ready to go at the correct time.

 Banquet at C. P. Huntington’s Residence San Francisco, CA 1020 California Street, May 5, 1897